ChartBoost/chartboost-mediation-ios-adapter-reference/README.md

         throw error(.loadFailureUnsupportedAdFormat)
     }
 ```
-If your ad network SDK doesn't support having more than one ad with the same placement ID loaded at the same time, you can save the `storage` that was passed into `init(storage: PartnerAdapterStorage)` and check to see what ads from your adapter the Mediation SDK is currently holding onto.
+If the partner SDK doesn't support having more than one ad with the same placement ID loaded at the same time, you can save the `storage` that was passed into `init(storage: PartnerAdapterStorage)` and check to see what ads from your adapter the Mediation SDK is currently holding onto.
 ```swift
 guard !storage.ads.contains(where: { $0.request.partnerPlacement == request.partnerPlacement })
         || request.format == .banner